Door County, Wisconsin

 Shopping is a favorite pass time in Door County.
 Door County is well known for its fine arts and crafts from local artisans and galleries.

-More mainstream choices include unique clothing at local retailers, treats made from Door County cherries, hand scooped ice cream and so much more!
+More mainstream choices include unique clothing at local retailers (or Sister Bay Retailers), treats made from Door County cherries, hand scooped ice cream and so much more!

 Farm Markets are also a great option for those looking for a combination of shopping and easy-going activity.